cysouw/diathesis/text/c09_zuInfinitive.md

 **Notes**

 The verb *kennen* 'to be acquainted with' used to be possible in this construction.
-The most recent example that I have been able to find is from Huge von Hofmannsthat [@next].
+The most recent example that I have been able to find is from Huge von Hofmannsthal [@next].

 ::: ex
 Sie ist schwer zu kennen.^[~~DWDS~~: Hofmannsthal, Hugo von: Der Schwierige.
 In: Deutsche Literatur von Lessing bis Kafka, Berlin: Directmedia Publ.
 2000 [1917], S. 92458.]